03 Oct Dr. Skelton’s Harvest Carnival

 “Stand back girls.
 This one can get a little nasty.”

 The sound of running feet pounded against the ground as the metal restraints clanked.
 A ravenous growl was hurled at us as I laid eyes on the most hideous creature I’d ever seen.
 It was a man, but it wasn’t a man!
 Wearing only a pair of black shorts, he appeared to be in his early twenties.
 His face was that of a skull.
 His bald head donned an anatomically correct brain.
-His arms, legs, ribs, his hands and feet were all tattooed like the bones of a skeleton.
+His arms, legs, ribs, hands, and feet were all tattooed like the bones of a skeleton.
 The spaces between were covered with depictions of muscle tissue.

 As the monster in front of us twisted and writhed on the other side of the gate I could see illustrations of spider webs on the inside of his ears.
 His shoulders and back were decorated with drawings of a spinal column and accompanying muscles.